livepeer/LIPs/LIPs/LIP-25.md

 Upon succesful execution of an `_update`, it's hash will be removed from the `updates` map to prevent replay.

-### `cancel(Update memory _update)`
+#### `cancel(Update memory _update) onlyOwner`

 Cancel allows for a previously staged update that has not yet been executed to be cancelled.
 Cancelling an update prevents its execution.
+Updates can only be cancelled by `owner`

 ### Events